 In the hair coloring process, the volume of the developer will also determine how light your hair will be.
 Using a 10 volume will not do much for dark hair unless you are looking for a dark brown color and 20 volume will only lift your hair to 2 or 3 levels.
-In the event that you are looking to lift your hair to at least four levels, 30 volume developer is your best bet, but in monthly sessions.
+If you are looking to raise your hair to at least four levels, 30 volume developer is your best bet, but in monthly sessions.

 Are you doing this at home?
 Here are some useful steps to follow below, check them out:

 Step #1 Put On Your Gear